uni-courses/AE4874-I-Fundamentals-of-Astrodynamics/README.md

 # AE4874-I-Fundamentals-of-Astrodynamics content:

 1. The complete course planning.
-(It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).)
+(It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).) * Will be available again 2019-10-20T12:00
-2. Old exam solutions, please contribute with your solutions! (just git clone, type your solution in the latex and send me a pull request.)
+2. Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.

 # How to use